Manishearth/manishearth.github.io/source/_posts/2015-05-23-container-types-in-rust-choosing-your-guarantees.markdown

 using it.
 If a field is wrapped in `Cell`, it's a nice indicator that the chunk of data is mutable and may not stay the same between the time you first read it and when you intend to use it.

-This is useful for mutating primitives and other `Copy` types when there is no easy way of doing it in line with the static rules of `&` and `&mut`.

 ```rust